Accounts Outside the Treasury System and Collateral Requirements

-To provide collateral as required by law, departments shall instruct their financial institutions to submit form STO-TD-011B to the STO, Centralized Treasury and Securities Management Division and ensure that the appropriate Safekeeping Agreement is in place with the STO, Collateral Management Section.
-To obtain form STO-TD-011B, please send a request to firstname.lastname@example.org or call 916-653-2886.
+To provide collateral as required by law, departments shall instruct their financial institutions to submit form STO-TD-011B to the STO, Collateral Management Section (CMS).
+Department must also ensure that the appropriate Safekeeping Agreement is in place between their financial institution and CMS.
+To obtain a Safekeeping Agreement or form STO-TD-011B, please send a request to firstname.lastname@example.org or call 916-653-2886.

 In order to ensure that your financial institution is submitting the collateral on the department’s behalf, the department shall contact the financial institution and request a copy of their accounts and the associated collateral (collateral listing report) for use in the department’s verification prior to the submission of the report 14 and ensuring collateralization throughout the year.
 A copy of the collateral listing shall be sent to the STO.